Teradata/python-driver/README.md

 ### Installation

-The driver depends on the `pycryptodome` package which is available from PyPI.
+The `teradatasql` package depends on the `pycryptodome` package which is available from PyPI.

 Use `pip install` to download and install the driver and its dependencies automatically.